 As you can see from that list – which is far from comprehensive – sleep problems are often linked to a range of conditions including psychological, physiological and neurological.

-The type of sleep issues people report vary wildly depending on the cause and contributing factors.
+Sleep Expert by SleepMoment reports that the type of sleep issues vary wildly depending on the cause and contributing factors.
 Someone might struggle with delayed sleep phase, which means very irregular sleeping patterns or narcolepsy, which is another common issue, meaning you fall asleep unexpectedly and uncontrollably at any point during the day.
 Then, of course, there’s insomnia, the inability to sleep or stay asleep, which significantly impairs cognitive function.